NREL/HydroChrono/docs/_main_pages/developer_docs/build_instructions.md

    ```
    Note: The Chrono build directory typically contains a `cmake` folder with the Chrono CMake configuration files.

    **⚠️ Important:** The build type (e.g., Release, Debug, RelWithDebInfo) used to build HydroChrono **must match** the build type used when building Project Chrono.
 On Windows, this is set when running `cmake --build . --config Release`.
+For more context on build configurations and CMake behavior across platforms, see [CMake Build Configuration Basics](/developer_docs/cmake_build_basics).

 3. **Build the Project**
    Compile the project using the following command: